fahmyadan/mbrl-lib/README.md

  ```
 to run the ensembles: `git checkout dev/ensemble`.
 The instructions are there.

+There are four main config files that must be selected to run the main file.
+The corresponding folders can be found in `mbrl/examples/conf`.
+At the moment, the following configurations for the intersection problem have been tested:

+`algorithm=planet overrides=planet_highway_env dynamics_model=planet_hw`

+The desired action optimizer is MPPI.

 # MBRL-Lib

 ``mbrl`` is a toolbox for facilitating development of